Schleich

 Explore the wild with this Hippopotamus , a fun, educational toy figurine from Schleich!
 This toy is detailed and handheld, and is ideal for hours of imaginative play.

-Explore the farm with this Poodle, a fun, educational toy figurine from Schleich!
+Explore the lively world of Lakeside with this American Saddlebred Mare, a fun, educational toy figurine from Schleich!
 This toy is detailed and handheld, and is ideal for hours of imaginative play.

 Right at the crack of dawn, the cockerel hops up onto the roof of the chicken coop and crows.
 As the first rays of sunlight appear, the hen comes out too.
 She starts to scrape at the ground and peck for seeds, when cheeping noises can be heard ...